cosmos/ethermint/docs/core/store.md

 Learn about the store and database concept on Ethermint. {synopsis}

-Since Ethermint uses the Cosmos-SDK as an ABCI application, when starting an Ethermint node, a Key-Value database will be initialized and all Ethermint blockchain data will be persisted into the node machine.
+Since Ethermint uses the Cosmos-SDK as an ABCI application, when starting an Ethermint node, a Key-Value database will be initialized and all Ethermint blockchain data will be persisted into the node host machine.

 ## Store